MatFied/Ridavei.Settings.Registry/README.md

     {
         public static void Main(string[] args)
         {
+            using (SettingsBuilder settingsBuilder = SettingsBuilder.CreateBuilder())
+            {
-            ISettings settings = SettingsBuilder
+                ISettings settings = settingsBuilder
-                .CreateBuilder()
                     .UseRegistryManager()
                     .GetSettings("DictionaryName");

                 //You can use settings.Get("ExampleKey", "DefaultValue") if you want to retrieve the default value if the key doesn't exists. string value = settings.Get("ExampleKey");
                 settings.Set("AnotherKey", "NewValue");
+            }
         }
     }
 }